Fahd bin Turki Al Saud: Career

 Prince Fahd joined the Saudi military in 1983.
 He first led paratroops and then special forces.
 Later he became deputy commander of ground forces and led the joint special operations, including Decisive Storm and Restoring Hope.
-Until the death of Prince Sultan bin Abdulaziz who was the defense minister Prince Fahd allied with him.
+Until the death of Prince Sultan bin Abdulaziz, who was the defense minister, Prince Fahd allied with him.

 Prince Fahd was appointed the commander of the Saudi-led coalition joint forces in February 2018.
 He was the commander of the Royal Saudi Land Forces from April 2017.

-On 31 August 2020 Fahd bin Turki was replaced by Mutlaq bin Salim Al Azaima in the post of Joint Coalition Forces Commander in Yemen.
-He was forcibly retired following his removal.
+On 31 August 2020, Prince Fahd was replaced by Mutlaq bin Salim Al Azaima in the post of Joint Coalition Forces Commander in Yemen.
+Prince Fahd was forcibly retired following his removal.
 The reason for Prince Fahd's dismissal was corruption allegations in regard to the transactions at the ministry of defense.

-In June 2021, he was said to have been sentenced to death by a military court over an alleged coup attempt to remove King Salman and his son and Crown Prince of Saudi Arabia Mohammed bin Salman.
+In June 2021, he was said to have been sentenced to death by a military court over an alleged coup attempt to remove King Salman and his son and Crown Prince Mohammed bin Salman.
 King Salman and Mohammed bin Salman are Fahd's uncle and cousin, respectively.

 Personal life

 The wife of Fahd bin Turki is Abeer bint Abdullah, a daughter of King Abdullah.
 Fahd bin Turki and Abeer bint Abdullah have four children, one son and three daughters.
 Their son, Abdulaziz, was named deputy governor of Al Jouf province in 2017.
 His tenure also ended on 31 August 2020 when his father was dismissed.
 One of their daughters married Mishaal bin Sultan Al Saud, son of Prince Sultan, in 2013.

-Fahd bin Turki bought a home on La Jolla's Whale Watch Way in San Diego, California, in the late 1970s.
+Fahd bought a home on La Jolla's Whale Watch Way in San Diego, California, in the late 1970s.